mesloubi2021/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 The `internal` actions are categorized into `stateful` and `stateless`.
 Here the meaning of `stateful` is that the action maintains internal state that changes the flow of the graph from one invocation to the next.
 This includes geometric and visibility properties of the scene, like animations, because those changes could cause `passive` `trigger` actions to fire automatically.
 On the other hand, `stateless` actions may only affect the visual state of the glTF scene (material properties), which is not readable by any Level 0 actions.

-The `input` to `internal` actions is a list, which generally must be length 1, but certain actions allow more for AND/OR functionality.
+The `input` to `internal` actions is a list, where any `action` in the list completing will start this `action`.
 Additionally, some `stateful` actions have multiple outputs, only one of which is fired upon completion for a given invocation.
 The desired output of an action can be selected with the optional `output` parameter of the `input` item.

 ### Changing properties